r0ller/NetBSD-Qt-Notes/README.md

 -for some additional info see: https://wiki.qt.io/Qt_for_WebAssembly

+-edit emsdk.py and change the check for the system to set LINUX to true if os is NetBSD: `if not MACOS and (platform.system() == 'NetBSD')`

 -Install the specified version listed for qt-5.15:
 `./emsdk install 1.39.8`

 `./emsdk activate 1.39.8`

+-usually a linux specific nodejs gets installed as well in the node directory, so set a symlink to the native node binary and also replace the linux binaries in emsdk/updtream/bin to their native counterparts but as a bare minimum you must do it for wasm-ld.
+No clue why setting (see later) LLVM_ROOT is not enough to override looking up the binaries in there but that's how it seems to work.

 -WARNING: 'source emsdk/emsdk_env.sh' does NOT set the envvars correctly